-You can see how to nullify the water pressure (so you don't flood your fort) in the Dreamfort screenshot above.
+You can see how to nullify the water pressure (so you don't flood your fort) in the Dreamfort cistern screenshot above: Services levels (4 deep).

 The blueprint spreadsheet is also available online.

 Post-embark

 The embark blueprints are useful directly after embark.
 It contains a #build blueprint that builds important starting workshops (mason, carpenter, mechanic, and craftsdwarf) and a #place blueprint that lays down a pattern of useful starting stockpiles.